MrRar/edit_skin/README.md

 Register a function to be called whenever a player skin changes.
 The function will be given a player ObjectRef as a parameter.

-### `edit_skin.make_hand_texture(base, colorspec)`
-Generate a texture string from a base texture and color.
-This function is used by mods that want to have a first person hand textured like the player skin.

 ### `edit_skin.save(player)`
 Save player skin. `player` is a player ObjectRef.